MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/administer-powershell.md

 > [!NOTE]
 > If you need to install the Windows PowerShell module for [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)], see [Installing Windows PowerShell for Azure Rights Management](install-powershell.md).

-There is also a supplemental Windows PowerShell module, **RMSProtection**, which supports both the Azure Rights Management service (Azure RMS) and Active Directory Rights Management Services (AD RMS).
-This module supports protecting and removing protection from multiple files so that, for example, you can bulk-protect all files in a folder.
-For more information, see the [Scripting options for super users](configure-super-users.md#scripting-options-for-super-users) section in the [Configuring super users for Azure Rights Management and discovery services or data recovery](configure-super-users.md) article.
+The Azure Information Protection client installs a supplemental Windows PowerShell module, **AIP**, which supports Azure Information Protection, the Azure Rights Management service (Azure RMS), and Active Directory Rights Management Services (AD RMS).
+This module supports classifying and protecting multiple files so that, for example, you can bulk-protect all files in a folder.
+This module replaces the RMSProtection module that shipped with the RMS Protection Tool.
+For more information, see [Using PowerShell with the Azure Information Protection client](client-admin-guide-powershell.md) from the admin guide, and [Scripting options for super users](configure-super-users.md#scripting-options-for-super-users) section in the [Configuring super users for Azure Rights Management and discovery services or data recovery](configure-super-users.md) article.

 |If you need to…|…use the following cmdlets|
 |-------------------|------------------------------|